Santosh-Gupta/SpeedTorch/README.md

 With fast CPU->GPU, a lot of fun methods can be developed for functionalities which previously people thought may not have been possible.

-🏎️    Incoporage SpeedTorch into your data pipelines for data transfer to GPU
+🏎️    Incorporate SpeedTorch into your data pipelines for data transfer to GPU

 🏎️    Augment training parameters via CPU storage